nas5w/100-days-of-code-frontend/README.md

 - Starring and forking this repository
 - Sharing this repository on social media

-Additionally, you can support my vanity by following me on [Github](http://www.github.com/nas5w) or [Twitter](http://www.twitter.com/nas5w).

 ## Contribute to this Repository

 This is a work in progress and I very much appreciate any help in maintaining this knowledge base!